Miserlou/django-easy-split/README.md

 django-easy-split
 =================

-Easy split testing for Django.
+Easy split testing for Django!

+Stop guessing and start testing!
+With **django-easy-split**, you'll be able to scientifically prove which aspects of your site work better than others.
+Works great for testing copy, designs, styles, layouts, assets, and even pricing and feature sets.

+With just a few simple template tags, you'll be able to generate reports about how your experiments are performing.

 ## Features

 * Simple installation and usage
-* Statistical report generation
+* Statistical report generation using chi-squared tests (with optinal support for numypy/scipy)
 * Automatic bot exclusion

 # Installation and Basic Usage

 Getting started with **django-easy-split** is easy!

 Just install it, define your content to be tested and your goals, then sit back, wait for the data to roll in, then finally analyze and view your reports.
-You can do pretty much everything right from your templates, there's no need for you to ever creat your data models manually.
+You can do pretty much everything right from your templates, there's no need for you to ever create your data models manually.

 0. Install django-easy-split